mayur-chavhan/my-zsh/README.md

 Change your terminals fonts to either "RobotoMono Nerd Font" or "Hack Nerd Font" or "DejaVu Sans Mono Nerd Fonts".
 You can also manually install Nerd Fonts of your choice.

-## Notes
-* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date

-* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts. [discussion](https://github.com/powerline/fonts/issues/185).
-I recommend "RobotoMono Nerd Font"

-* All oh-my-zsh plugins are installed under ~/.oh-my-zsh, Other tools (fzf,marker,todo) are installed in ~/.my-zsh

-* The look of the shell can be very easily customised[https://github.com/bhilburn/powerlevel9k#prompt-customization] by editing POWERLEVEL9K settings in .zshrc (from line ~15)

-Suggestions about more cool tools are always welcome :)